-Synmastia, also known as Symmastia, is a condition that occurs when breast implants sit too close to the middle of a woman’s chest and in extreme cases even touch each other.
-Some women refer to synmastia as “breadloafing” or the “uniboob” look.
-Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in repair of Synmastia through breast augmentation revision surgery.
+Symmastia, also known as Symmastia, is a condition that occurs when breast implants sit too close to the middle of a woman’s chest and in extreme cases even touch each other.
+Some women refer to symmastia as “breadloafing” or the “uniboob” look.
+Palm Harbor Board Certified Plastic Surgeon, Dr. Isidoros Moraitis, is experienced in the repair of Symmastia through breast augmentation revision surgery.

 Symmastia can occur following breast augmentation surgery if the pocket created to contain the breast implants was made slightly too large, if the implants migrate out of position, or if the fibrous tissue which creates the medial fold becomes weak or stretched.